TITLE 92: TRANSPORTATION

 Section 14.115 Application Process for Original Certificate of Approval

 An applicant for an original Certificate of Approval for a new airport or RLA must complete the following process before a Certificate of Approval will be issued by the Division.
-All forms referenced in this Section may be obtained from the Division at the address noted in Section 14.100(d).

 b) The applicant must include proof of continuing property interests in, and authority to operate, the requested airport or RLA on the subject property as evidenced by: